amarruedo/coreos-kubernetes/multi-node/vagrant-lb/README.md

-# Kubernetes Cluster with Vagrant on CoreOS
+# Kubernetes Cluster with Vagrant on CoreOS and Haproxy as load balancer

 View the full instructions at https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html

-#### Contributing

-Submit a PR to this repository.
-The source of this [documentation is here](../../Documentation/kubernetes-on-vagrant.md).